A Svelte action for intersection observer

 ⚠️ If you pass in a custom

-import { defaultCallback } from 'svelte-use-io'; const customCallback = ({ entry, observer }) => { doStuff(entry); defaultCallback({ entry, observer }); // send `on:intersecting`, `on:unintersecting` };
+callback, you'll have to create your own custom events.
+To retain the default behavior, importdefaultCallback& wrap around it:import { defaultCallback } from 'svelte-use-io'; const customCallback = ({ entry, observer }) => { doStuff(entry); defaultCallback({ entry, observer }); // send `on:intersecting`, `on:unintersecting` };

 This code